noirfate/smolagents/docs/source/en/examples/using_different_models.md

 ## Using OpenRouter Models

 OpenRouter provides access to a wide variety of language models through a unified OpenAI-compatible API.
-You can use the [`OpenAIServerModel`] to connect to OpenRouter by setting the appropriate base URL.
+You can use the [`OpenAIModel`] to connect to OpenRouter by setting the appropriate base URL.

 First, install the required dependencies:
 ```bash